The New Jerusalem had a Great, High Wall

 The number twelve is prominent in the New Jerusalem with twelve gates and twelve angels standing watch over them (21:12), twelve tribes of Isra’el (21:12), twelve foundations (21:14), twelve apostles (21:14), twelve pearls (21:21), twelve different kinds of fruit (22:2), with a wall 144 cubits thick, or twelve times twelve (21:16-17), and the height, length and width of the Holy City being 12,000 stadia.494 Twelve, like the number seven seems to represent completeness of the Lord’s plan.

 The angel who talked with me had a measuring rod of God to measure the city, its gates and its walls (21:15).
 The measurements of the City emphasize its spaciousness.
-The City was laid out like a square, as long as it was wide.
+The City was laid out like a square, just like the Most Holy Place in the Temple, as long as it was wide.
 To impress upon John the tremendous dimensions of the city, the angel actually measured the city himself with the rod and found it to be 12,000 stadia in length, about 1,500 miles or 2,200 kilometers, and as wide and as high as it is long (21:16).
 A similar reed, although not gold, was used to measure the Tribulation temple (11:1).
 In both cases the measuring process points to judgment.
 In the case of the apostate Tribulation Temple, it and its worshipers failed to measure up to God’s standards and its dimensions were not even recorded.
 Yet, with the heavenly City all the dimensions are measured and meticulously recorded, satisfying ADONAI’s highest standards of perfection.
 The fact that its dimensions are to be measured tells us that it is a real place and not an allegory.

 There has never been a city like this one.
 Using these measurements, there would be enough room for 3,375,000,000 people, each with one cubic mile.
 He measured its wall and it was 144 cubits, or about 216 feet or 65 meters high, by man’s measurement, which the angel was using (21:17).
 That’s the height of a twenty-story building.
 This City would stretch from about the eastern seaboard of the United States to the Mississippi River on one side, and from the Canadian border to the Gulf of Mexico on the other.495